Author's Avatar

 First-time buyer mortgage interest rates

 You’ll be happy to know that first-time buyer mortgage rates are the same as those for any other applicant.
 The differences between your case and that of a homeowner may show, due to the level of deposit you can provide.
-The higher the deposit you are able to put down, the better the terms and interest rates you are usually able to get.
+The higher the deposit you can put down, the better the terms and interest rates you are usually able to get.

 Some lenders do have favourable rates reserved for first-time buyers.
 They are designed to attract new business, with bonuses or benefits associated with the deal.
 These perks can be free valuations or surveys, cash back incentives or the waiver of some fees.